Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Frankston South has 65 active public transport stops, all of which are bus stops.
 These stops are served by 11 different routes that together facilitate 2,165 weekly passenger trips.
-The accessibility to these services is considered good, with residents on average being located 268 meters from the nearest stop.
+The accessibility of these services is rated as good, with residents on average being located 268 meters from the nearest stop.

-Daily service frequency across all routes averages at 309 trips, which equates to approximately 33 weekly trips per individual stop.
+On a daily basis, there are an average of 309 trips across all routes, which translates to approximately 33 weekly trips per individual stop.

 Frequently Asked Questions - Transport